germancin/docker4laravel/readme.md

 ## Services Versions

-This docker will work with Laravel 5.5 and latest.
+This docker will work for Laravel 5.5 and latest.

 - FROM nginx:latest
 - FROM php:7.1-fpm